KevJSDevelopment/DataStructure-and-Algorithm-Visualizer/README.md

 You can access the application here - https://ds-algorithm-visualizer.web.app/

-This app utilized asynchronous, higher order, and recursive functions to create unique animations for each DS or algorithm
+This app utilizes asynchronous, higher order, and recursive functions to create unique animations for each DS or algorithm

 Animations were created with Javascript & vanilla css